""

 • U.S./North American History

 Our faculty train resourceful researchers, committed teachers, and engaged public intellectuals.
-We offer a rigorous course of study that combines independent and collaborative work and that emphasizes scholarly and intellectual connectedness.
+We offer a rigorous course of study that combines independent and collaborative work and emphasizes scholarly and intellectual connectedness.
 The department strongly supports the Wisconsin Idea, the principle that education should influence and improve people's lives beyond the university classroom.
 For more than 100 years, this idea has guided the university's work.
 Students pursue a variety of careers, both inside and outside the academy.

 Other Degree Options include: